1. Choose the Right Box

 5. Don’t Overload Boxes

 Limit each box weight to a maximum of 50 lbs.
 Remember: if it’s difficult to lift, it’s too heavy to carry.
 Carrying boxes that are overloaded can cause a potential injury, as well as damage to the box contents.
 Avoid making the task difficult by packing only what both you and the box itself can effectively handle.
 When moving heavier boxes or objects, consider using a pair of gloves or a forearm forklift to make your move easier and safer.

 6. Disassemble Your Furniture

 When disassembling furniture, keep the accompanying hardware (nuts, screws, hex key, etc.) in labelled, sealable bags.
 Use our moving blankets to protect your furniture from scratches and marks while transporting.
 The more compact you can make your furniture, the easier it will fit into both the moving truck and your storage unit, saving space and money.

 7. Load Your Truck

-When putting your moving boxes in transit, place heavier boxes first on the bottom and lighter boxes stacked on top.
+When arranging your moving boxes for transit, place heavier boxes in first on the bottom with lighter boxes stacked on top.
 Weight distribution is an important factor to consider when loading your belongings.
-Place heavy items such as your major appliances, couches and solid hardwood furnishings towards the front near the cab, rather than the back by the door.
-When moving, take into consideration any items that you’ll need first as soon as you start unloading.
-For such items, be sure that they’re loaded into the truck last, so that they’re easy to access.
-For any fragile items, take extra caution with their placement inside the truck.
+Place heavy items such as your major appliances, couches and solid hardwood furnishings towards the front near the cab, rather than to the back by the door.
+Take the time to ensure that fragile items are safely positioned within the vehicle.
+When moving, if there are any items you’ll need first as soon as you start unloading, make sure they’re loaded into the truck last for easy access.
+If you’re moving your belongings to a storage unit, don’t forget to keep your unit lock handy!